ChangGeHundredfold/cifar10-neural-network/README.md

 ```
 python src/main_hypertuning.py
 ```
 This script will adjust various hyperparameters and record the model's performance for different configurations.
+This .py file will output "best_hyperparameters.txt".

 ### Visualiztion

 Run "src/main.ipynb" to see the training and testing results of the model with best hyper params.
+The best model weight will be saved in "best_model_weights".

 ## Implementation Details

 - **Neural Network Architecture**: The neural network consists of an input layer, one hidden layer, and an output layer.
 The architecture allows customization of hidden layer sizes and activation functions.